 Promoting culture and cultural diversity runs through all of IMPALA’s work.
 We advocate for a new industrial policy focusing on the unique strength and diversity of Europe’s cultural and creative sectors.

 Creativity is a vital asset for Europe and its citizens.
 It is an essential driver of jobs and growth, as well as for cultural diversity, social well-being and Europe’s soft power internationally.
-These strengths are key elements for building a strong, inclusive and diverse Digital Single Market.
+These strengths are key elements for building a strong, inclusive, sustainable and diverse Digital Single Market.

 The covid crisis has underlined that even more and the cultural sectors are now recognised as one of 14 priorities for European recovery.